 Career Opportunities: MS-Infectious Disease and Global health

-A Master of Infectious Disease and Global Health degree from Cummings School prepares students to join the workforce where substantial knowledge and specialized skills in infectious diseases are required, such as in the laboratory, clinical, or academic setting.
+A Master of Science in Infectious Disease and Global Health from Cummings School prepares students to join the workforce where substantial knowledge and specialized skills in infectious diseases are required, such as in the laboratory, clinical, or academic setting.

-Graduates of this master’s degree program will be more competitive for various career paths:
+Graduates are more competitive for various career paths:

-Furthermore, graduates are expected to be more competitive for admission to graduate studies at the doctoral level: PhD, MD, DO, DVM, and DrPH.
+Furthermore, graduates are more competitive for admission to graduate studies, including DVM, MD, DO, PA, and PhD programs.

-MS-IDGH graduates have experienced success in securing post-graduate positions aligned with their career goals.
+MS-IDGH graduates have been successful in securing employment aligned with their career goals.
 Our graduates reflect on how the program assisted them in achieving their career goals: